turhangezer/Blockchain-Example/README.md

 ## How to Install

-**You should have MySql installed.I set it up with the full options and I used "root" as a password and username**
+**You should have MySql installed.
+I set it up with the full options and I used "root" as password and username**

 1. Open a new terminal and type `pip install -r requirements.txt`